 Invest in yourself when you're making money, so buy books, do courses and pay for mentors while still in your day job.
 These things will help you to move forward faster by focusing on the right things and making informed decisions.

 Take a look at our New Zealand Startup Ecosystem Map which lists a huge amount of resources for aspiring entrepreneurs.

 Often we're stagnated by a lack of certainty around the next steps, so do what it takes to help learn.
 Remember that if you've never started a business before, there is a lot to learn.
 The earlier you can make a start the better.

-And of course you can check out all the programs, workshops and events Mum's Garage runs here.
+And of course, you can check out all the programs, workshops and events we run at Mum's Garage.